Dashboard UX & Interaction

 Prune mercilessly

 The hardest part of dashboard maintenance is removing things.
-Every metric has an advocate.
+Every metric has an advocate who requested it.
 Permission to prune, backed by usage data, keeps the dashboard focused.
-If a metric has not been interacted with in three months, it is a candidate for removal.
-A smaller, focused dashboard always outperforms a comprehensive, cluttered one.
+Establish the principle early: every metric must re-earn its place.
+A smaller, focused dashboard always outperforms a cluttered one.

 The Only Metric That Matters